-The award was given to the 21-year-old from the Rhondda - made his Test debut against Scotland in this year's Guinness Men's Six Nations - by the Welsh Rugby Writers' Association (WRWA).
+The award was given to the 21-year-old from the Rhondda - who made his Test debut against Scotland in this year's Guinness Men's Six Nations - by the Welsh Rugby Writers' Association (WRWA).
 Winnett looked to the manor born in his country's colours, cutting an adventurous figure from the backfield with his darting runs that were already familiar to the Arms Park faithful.

 The award follows last week's announcement that the Dragons' Aaron Wainwright had been named the WRWA's Welsh Player of the Year.